lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 **Volume Rendering**

 This example focuses on volume rendering.
-The source code shown in example **Figure7-34** begins by creating the usual objects.
+The source code shown in example **Figure 7-34** begins by creating the usual objects.
 Then we use a vtkStructuredPointsReader to read in a volume dataset for a high potential iron protein.
 We create a vtkPiecewiseFunction object to map the scalar values in the volume dataset to opacity, and a vtkColorTransferFunction